ranjith-acharya/ranjith-acharya/README.md

 - 👋 Hi, I’m @ranjith-acharya
-- 👀 I’m interested in ...
+- 👀 I’m interested in Front and Back End
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently completed my B.E Computer Engineering
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me <a href="https://linkedin.com/in/ranjith-acharya" target="_blank">LinkedIn</a>

 <!---